redaxo/redaxo/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
-name: "\U0001F41E Report errors or problems"
+name: "\U0001F41E Report an error or problem"
-about: Before you start, check if a related issue exists.
-See https://github.com/redaxo/redaxo/issues
+about: Before you start, check whether a similar issue was already reported.
+Search via https://github.com/redaxo/redaxo/issues

 ---